How UPS (United Parcel Service) Makes Money in 2025: A Deep-Dive With Income Statement

 3. What are the largest expense categories for UPS?

-The biggest expenses on UPS's income statement are cost of revenue (primarily transportation, labor, and fuel) and operating expenses, particularly Sales, General & Administrative (SG&A) costs, which reached $3.98B in Q3 2025 as UPS prioritizes operational efficiency and technology investments.
+The biggest expenses on UPS's income statement are operating expenses, particularly Sales, General & Administrative (SG&A) costs, which reached $3.98B in Q3 2025 as UPS prioritizes network optimization and international expansion.

 4. Why does Supply Chain Solutions operate at a loss?

-Supply Chain Solutions, despite generating $2.52B in revenue, posted a significant YoY decline (−22.1%) in Q3 2025.
-This is because UPS continues to invest in logistics infrastructure and healthcare supply chain capabilities, believing these will drive long-term growth—even if the division is under pressure today.
+Supply Chain Solutions, despite generating $2.52B in revenue, posted a decline of 22.1% YoY.
+This is because UPS aggressively invests in logistics technology and healthcare logistics, believing these will drive long-term growth—even if the division is unprofitable today.

 5. How does UPS's effective tax rate compare to previous years?